NASA to test 'quiet' supersonic flights over Texas

 NASA / Maria Werries

-The secret to the plane's noise-reducing ability is its uniquely-shaped structure, designed so that supersonic shockwaves don't build up into powerful sonic booms.
+The secret to the plane's noise-reducing ability is its uniquely shaped structure, designed so that supersonic shockwaves don't build up into powerful sonic booms.

 "With the X-59 you're still going to have multiple shockwaves because of the wings on the aircraft that create lift and the volume of the plane," says Ed Haering, an aerospace engineer at NASA's Armstrong Flight Research Center.
 "But the airplane's shape is carefully tailored such that those shockwaves do not combine.